 The typical caregiver in the United States is a woman in her late 40s, and menopause usually occurs between the ages of 45 and 55.
 Although menopause is a normal part of aging and not a disease, its “symptoms” often affect quality of life and increase stress.
 Common symptoms include mood swings (anxiety, irritability, or even depression) or physical changes (sleep problems, weight gain, hot flashes, or urinary incontinence).
 Here are seven tips for managing menopause symptoms so you can take care of yourself and your loved one.

-A proper diet gives you the nutrients—and energy—to get through your day, but it’s especially important for menopausal women.
-Women at midlife often gain weight in the midsection, and abdominal weight gain is associated with increased risk for heart disease, type 2 diabetes, high blood pressure, and some cancers.
+A proper diet gives you the nutrients—and energy—to get through your day.
+Eating well is especially important for menopausal women.
+Women at midlife often gain weight in the midsection.
+Abdominal weight gain is associated with increased risk for heart disease, type 2 diabetes, high blood pressure, and some cancers.
+If urinary incontinence is a problem, limit your intake of caffeine and acidic foods and beverages.
 Consider passing up alcohol, spicy foods, and caffeine, which can all trigger hot flashes.
-If urinary incontinence is a problem, limit your intake of caffeine and acidic foods like tomatoes, and citrus fruits or juices.
 And drink plenty of water to offset possible dehydration caused by hot flashes or night sweats.

 Hormonal fluctuations can affect the amount and quality of sleep, and the stress from caregiving can add to sleep deprivation.
 Boost your sleep quality by keeping your bedroom cool, wearing loose-fitting pajamas, maintaining a regular bedtime routine, and avoiding caffeine, alcohol, and nicotine (smoking may increase hot flashes).
 Limit your use of electronics in the evenings, too.